OREllis/uni-year_2/week1/src/test/resources/Exercise1.17_Solution_Logic.md

 such functions may exist in external libraries similar to Apache's Collections library, but at this time I am not aware of any.

-Probably the key thing that's likely slowing down the execution time is the use of LocalDate objects instead of using a primitive datatype (e.g. a short or an integer) to store the dates being compared.
-By using a Primitive like a Short to store the date number instead of Creating and instantiating a LocalDate Object, then assigning it to a List of LocalDate objects, all that would need to be done would be to directly assign the random value to the List.
+Probably the key thing that's likely slowing down the execution time is the fact that a new List is created every time "newListOfLocalDateBirthdays()" is called, as well as the fact that a new HashSet is created every time "containsDuplicate()"

+I may create branches with the code refactored for efficiency in the future, if I do, I will list the banches here;

+    None so far...